Scottish Graduate School for Arts & Humanities

 • SGSAH requirements

-This second stage must be completed by June 2024 upon which the SGSAH Executive Committee will review all nominated candidates to confirm that they meet the required criteria.
+This second stage was completed by June 2025 upon which the SGSAH Executive Committee reviewed all nominated candidates to confirm that they met the required criteria.

 Timetable